 Many LLCs forget to estimate the costs of creating a website for their new company so that clients can find them online.
 You’ll need to consider domain registration, hosting, and the setup of a business email and website maintenance.
 Not tech-savvy?
-Don’t worry — ZenBusiness can offer these services and more as part of our full-suite premium package, starting at just $299 per year.
+Don’t worry — ZenBusiness can offer these services and more as part of our full-suite premium package.

 It can take up to 10 days to process your Articles of Organization, whether you file online, by mail, or in person.
 Many filings are approved much sooner, but you can speed the process up by paying for expedited processing.

 An Operating Agreement is not required in Illinois to operate an LLC.
 However, while not mandatory, your Operating Agreement is an important document that can save you from conflicts in the future.

 When forming your LLC, you may have heard the term “limited liability partnership” (LLP).
 You may think this refers to an LLC with partners, but it’s a bit different.
 LLPs provide some liability protection to the partners by shielding them from the malpractice or wrongful actions of the other partners, though this liability protection can vary by state.